 How To Get From Athens to Santorini

-You’ll avoid the crowds, be able to appreciate the beautiful scenery with fewer people around, avoid most of the enormous and unpleasant cruise ships, and perhaps even obtain better hotel and tour prices.
-Overall, I DO NOT recommend visiting Santorini in August, but if this is the only time you can visit the island, then you will experience the best weather and best beach life that this place has to offer.
+Overall, I don’t recommend visiting Santorini in August — but if it’s the only time you can come, you’ll experience the best weather and the best beach life this place has to offer.